why-in-Shanghaitech/Autograder/README.md

 ### Stop words

-In SEO(Search Engine Optimization) terminology, stop words are the most common words that most search engines ignore, saving space and time in processing large data during crawling or indexing.
+In SEO(Search Engine Optimization) terminology, stop words are the most common words that most search engines **ignore**, saving space and time in processing large data during crawling or indexing.
 This helps search engines to save space in their databases and improve performance.

 For this assignment, stop words are stored in the file **'stoplist.txt'**.
 You need ignore all stop words when building index.

+In this assignment, you need **ignore all stopwords** in query.

 ### Inverted Index